pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Applicable to claims or questions with respect to Consumer International Citibank Global Transfers and International Wire Transfers

-Please refer to the "Error Resolution and Notice Procedures for Claims or Questions concerning Consumer International Global Transfers and International Wire Transfers" paragraph under "Electronic Banking" for a description of your rights.
+Please refer to the 'Error Resolution and Notice Procedures for Claims or Questions concerning Consumer International Global Transfers and International Wire Transfers' paragraph under 'Electronic Banking' for a description of your rights.

 ## Applicable to claims or questions with respect to domestic Citibank® Global Transfers

-Please refer to the "Error Resolution and Notice Procedures for all other Electronic Fund Transfers" paragraph under "Electronic Banking" for a description of your rights.
+Please refer to the 'Error Resolution and Notice Procedures for all other Electronic Fund Transfers' paragraph under 'Electronic Banking' for a description of your rights.

 ## Applicable to claims or questions with respect to Domestic Wire Transfers.